JonathanHorowitzCB/citrusbyte.github.io/_drafts/2014-10-21-xcode-plugins.markdown

 After loading symbols from the object code, it will call `+ (void)pluginDidLoad:(NSBundle *)plugin` on found classes, so that is your entry door into Xcode.

 Let\'s present a common scenario: how to reach the editor component of the IDE.
-So after digging with the dumped headers and with the help of what other developers have found, you could get it like this:
+After digging with the dumped headers and with the help of what other developers have found, you could get it like this:

 {% highlight Objective-C linenos %}
 NSWindowController *currentWindowController = [[NSApp keyWindow] windowController];